 The Ozone Transport Region includes Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, New Jersey, Pennsylvania, Maryland, Delaware, the northern counties of Virginia, and the District of Columbia and is headed up by the Ozone Transport Commission (OTC).
-The New England states have actively participated in the OTC's development of a regional NOx cap and trade program being implemented to address the regional transport.
+Exit The New England states have actively participated in the OTC's development of a regional NOx cap and trade program being implemented to address the regional transport.

 In September 1994, the OTC states developed a memorandum of understanding (MOU) to achieve regional emission reductions of NOx.
 By signing the MOU, the states committed to develop and adopt regulations that will reduce region-wide NOx emissions by more than 317,000 tons per year by 2003 through a NOx cap and allowance trading program.

 Generally, the OTC program requires large electricity generating and industrial NOx sources in southern New England to meet a NOx cap equivalent to the sources reducing 55% - 65% from a 1990 baseline, or emitting at a rate no greater than 0.20 pounds of NOx per million Btu of heat input (lb NOx/mmBtu), during the period between May 1 and October 1 (the ozone season).
 The program began in New Hampshire, Massachusetts, Rhode Island, and Connecticut on May 1, 1999.
 In northern New England, the program caps NOx emissions at the large sources at a level equivalent to NOx RACT.